Small Town, Big Story: Development

 The series is created and written by Chris O'Dowd.
 He wrote the show during the COVID-19 pandemic whilst in lockdown on a production in Canada.
 He has described it as a "cultural cousin" to his 2010s series Moone Boy, with both productions sharing a lot of the same crew.

 O'Dowd is also a director on the series alongside Catherine Morshead, Mike Ahern and Enda Loughman.
 Playground Entertainment and FilmNation Entertainment also produce in association with Sky Studios.
 Colin Callender and Scott Huff are executive producers for Playground, Stefanie Berk and Milan Popelka are executive producers for FilmNation Entertainment and Alex Moody is executive producer for Sky Studios.
 Christina Hendricks and O’Dowd are also executive producers with Liz Gill the series producer.

 Casting

-The cast is led by Hendricks alongside Paddy Considine, and also includes Clarke Peters, Tim Heidecker, David Rawle, Eileen Walsh, Leia Murphy, Patrick Martins, Evanne Kilgallon, Andrew Bennett, Ruth McCabe and David Wilmot as well as Michėle Forbes and Peter McGann and a cameo appearance from O'Dowd.
-There are also roles for Susan Lynch, Sam C. Wilson and Maeve Higgins.
+The cast is led by Hendricks alongside Paddy Considine, and also includes Clarke Peters, Tim Heidecker, David Rawle, Eileen Walsh, Leia Murphy, Patrick Martins, Evanne Kilgallon, Andrew Bennett, Ruth McCabe, and David Wilmot as well as Michėle Forbes, Peter McGann, Susan Lynch, Sam C. Wilson, Deirdre O'Kane, and a cameo appearance from O'Dowd.